 Since September 2019 Andraž holds an academy position with the Vienna Philharmonic Orchestra.

-He has been performing with Orchestras such as: Vienna Philharmonic Orchestra, Vienna State Opera, Nürnberg Symphony Orchestra, Gustav Mahler Youth Orchestra and Graz Philharmonic Orchestra; working with conductors such as John Williams, Daniel Harding, Christoph von Dohnanyi, Christoph Eschenbach, Semyon Bychkov among others.
+He has been performing with Orchestras such as: Vienna Philharmonic Orchestra, Vienna State Opera, Nürnberg Symphony Orchestra, Gustav Mahler Youth Orchestra and Graz Philharmonic Orchestra; working with conductors such as John Williams, Christian Thielemann, Zubin Mehta, Daniel Harding, Christoph von Dohnanyi, Christoph Eschenbach, Semyon Bychkov among others.

 In 2018 he performed as a soloist with the Norddeutsche Philharmonie Rostock at Mecklenburg-Vorpommern Festival, playing Mozarts Clarinet Concerto.

-He is a winner of many competitions: Boris Pergamenschikow, Val Tidone, TEMSIG, Luigi Zanuccolli,...
+He is a winner of many competitions: Edmund Horwath Award 2021 (awarded to the best Wind-instrumentalist of the Academy of Vienna Philharmonic Orchestra), Boris Pergamenschikow, Val Tidone, TEMSIG, Luigi Zanuccolli,...

 Andraž studied at University for Music and Performing Arts Graz firstly with Bertram Egger and is now a student of Gerald Pachinger.